maksim-paskal/k8s-resources-cli/README.md

 -prometheus.url=http://$(kubectl -n prometheus get svc prometheus-server -o go-template='{{ .spec.clusterIP }}')
 ```

-Strategy can be `aggressive` this strategy will try to find container resources limits with 99th percentile of resource usage and `conservative` strategy will try to find container resources limits with maximum resource usage.
+For pod resources requests recommendations are used at the 50th percentile of resources.
+For pod resources limits recommendations it depends on chosen strategy it can be `aggressive` - this strategy will try to find container resources limits with 99th percentile of resource usage and `conservative` strategy - it will try to find container resources limits with maximum resource usage.

 Example output: